analog-nico/es-sequence/README.md

   });
 ```

 You can choose to ignore the promise.
 Any early `get` call will be deferred until the initialization finishes and will fail itself if the initialization had failed.
+However, I recommend to handle a failure of `init` during server startup before the server starts accepting incoming requests.
+Then you may call `init` again without conflicting with pending `get` requests (assuming you don't call `get` during server startup).

 ### sequence.get(sequenceName) -> Promise